Luksonini/Momentum_wallet/README.md

 ## Distinctiveness and Complexity

+### Innovative Approach to Investment Management
-The Capybara Investments Platform stands out in its comprehensive approach to personal investment management.
-Unlike standard investment tools that offer generic advice, this platform harnesses the power of historical market data analysis combined with real-time stock updates to provide tailored strategy optimization.
-The integration of `scipy.optimize` enables the application to not just present data but to process it in a way that directly influences the users' decision-making processes with actionable insights.
+The Capybara Investments Platform redefines personal investment management by transcending the limitations of standard tools that typically offer generic advice.
+With an advanced approach that synthesizes historical market data and real-time stock updates, the platform delivers customized strategy optimization.
+The sophisticated use of `scipy.optimize` not only presents insightful data but also processes it, empowering users with decisions that have a tangible impact on their investments.

+### Beyond Traditional Capabilities
-Moreover, the project goes beyond the capabilities of typical e-commerce or social network projects by providing dynamic portfolio adjustment tools, real-time stock price monitoring through `yfinance`, and interactive data visualizations with `matplotlib`.
-The platform's responsiveness to market trends and user preferences makes it uniquely adaptive, providing investment recommendations that evolve with the market.
+Venturing beyond the functionalities of commonplace e-commerce or social network applications, the platform is equipped with dynamic portfolio adjustment utilities, seamless `yfinance` integration for up-to-the-minute stock monitoring, and `matplotlib` for rich interactive data visualizations.
+It adeptly adapts to both market trends and individual user preferences, offering adaptable investment advice that progresses with the shifting market landscape.

+### Craftsmanship and Security
-Each component of the project, from the backend Django models to the frontend JavaScript interactions, has been carefully crafted to ensure a seamless and secure user experience.
-The project's complexity is also evident in the detailed transaction tracking system, which not only records user activities but also provides analytical insights, thus serving as a crucial tool for financial planning and strategy assessment.
+Attention to detail is evident in every element of the platform, from backend Django models to frontend JavaScript interactions, ensuring not only a seamless user experience but also robust security.
+The intricate transaction tracking system stands out for its ability to record and analyze user activities, providing valuable insights for financial planning and strategy assessment.

+### Mobile Responsiveness and Accessibility
-The platform's mobile responsiveness ensures that the sophisticated tools and data visualizations are accessible across all devices, catering to the modern investor's need for on-the-go financial management.
-This responsiveness is not just about visual layout but also about the functional adaptability of the platform's features, which maintain their integrity and usefulness regardless of the device.
+The platform's mobile-responsive design ensures that sophisticated tools and data visualizations are readily accessible on any device, addressing the modern investor's need for financial management on the go.
+This commitment to functional adaptability means that the platform's features maintain their integrity and usefulness, no matter the device used.

+### Real-Time Data and Charting
-Furthermore, the Capybara Investments Platform employs `chart.js` for graphical representations, fetching real-time data every minute from `yfinance` to update stock price changes in the user-created portfolio.
-This illustrates the platform's commitment to providing up-to-date financial information, fostering informed investment decisions.
+Employing `chart.js` for graphical representations, the platform fetches data every minute from `yfinance` to keep stock price changes current in the user-created portfolio.
+This commitment to up-to-date financial information is crucial for fostering informed investment decisions.

-In addition to real-time data updates, the project utilizes two other APIs: `API Ninjas` and `Polygon.io` to create a mapping API that correlates ticker symbols to full company names and logos.
-This mapping is crucial for the platform's functionality, displaying accurate and recognizable information to the user.
-Another cornerstone of the project is the implementation of `TradingView charts`.
-This integration provides on-demand, interactive charting capabilities, allowing users to visualize the stock performance for any listed company by simply clicking on the company's name, further enhancing the user experience.
-The platform leverages the momentum strategy, a sophisticated investment approach that capitalizes on trends by identifying companies with the highest returns over a specified number of months.
-On the optimization page, users can customize their preferred values for the number of months to analyze and the number of top-performing stocks to display, along with the starting year for the simulation.
-The output includes both the list of companies and a `chart.js` line chart that compares the strategy's performance to the benchmark US500 index over the same historical period.
-Additionally, an optimization form can be executed to determine the optimal number of months for the highest returns and the ideal number of stocks to be displayed.
-This optimization process is a testament to the platform's advanced analytical capabilities.
-The project also features a `Piechart.js` functionality that calculates the number of shares to purchase for each company, aiming to allocate equal capital to each to achieve an equally weighted portfolio with minimal cash leftovers.
-This algorithmic distribution showcases the application's strategic planning features.
+### Advanced Strategy and Optimization
+Leveraging a momentum strategy, the platform identifies companies with the highest returns over a specified period, allowing users to tailor their investment strategy.
+The optimization page enables users to set values for analysis parameters, with outputs that include a comparative performance line chart against the US500 benchmark index.

+### Asynchronicity and Modern Web Practices
-It is also worth noting that the project is predominantly API and AJAX driven, ensuring asynchronicity and a seamless user experience without the need for page reloads.
-This approach underscores the modern web development practices employed in creating a dynamic, responsive, and user-friendly investment platform.
+Predominantly driven by API and AJAX, the platform ensures asynchronicity and a seamless user experience without page reloads.
+This modern approach to web development creates a dynamic, responsive, and user-friendly investment platform.

 In essence, the Capybara Investments Platform not only provides a robust tool for personal investment management but also serves as a model for cutting-edge web application development in the financial domain.
-In summary, the Capybara Investments Platform is distinguished by its:
-- Advanced algorithmic analysis and optimization of investment strategies.
-- Real-time monitoring and visualization of stock data for informed decision-making.
-- A robust and secure full-stack Django application that supports intricate user interactions and data management.
-The project’s commitment to combining sophisticated financial analysis with user-centric design makes it a novel contribution to the field of financial web applications.

 ## File Structure and Contents

 - `market_portfolio/`: Main Django project directory containing settings and root URL configurations.